Graz International Bilingual School: Introduction

 In 2017, GIBS became an IB Diploma Program (IBDP) school.
 The IBDP is an international academic program aimed at students aged 15–19.
 The introduction of the IBDP at the school made it possible for students to attain two different certificates: the Austrian Matura (Standardisierte Reifeprüfung) and the IB diploma.

 Primarily, the IB was introduced to allow foreign students that would not otherwise be able to graduate from GIBS (due to not being qualified for the Standardisierte Reifeprüfung) to successfully graduate.

 Subjects

-GIBS currently offers the following courses from which students can chose one from each group (alternatively, group 6 may be dropped and a subject from another group may be chosen instead):
+GIBS currently offers the following courses from which students can choose one from each group (alternatively, group 6 may be dropped and a subject from another group may be chosen instead):